 Classes had just ended.
-Our friends from the Master’s in Management programme offered us two of the Master’s of Finance students, a ride to St. Gallen.
-From where we’d return having made friendships, created unforgettable memories and made our home – Frankfurt School, proud.
+Adis and I knew we had to make a dash if we were to reach Konstanz by nightfall.
+Our friends from the Master in Management program Tobi and Jannik were kind enough to offer us a ride to St. Gallen.
+From where, little did we know, we’d return having made life-long friendships, unforgettable memories and our home, Frankfurt School, proud.

-I couldn’t sleep from all the excitement, so we arrived early and absolutely stunned by the city and University of St. Gallen.
-Instantly, we spoke to a few of the one hundred student participants coming from all over the world.
-Soon it was time for the first challenge with Leonteq to create a Structured Financial Product.
+We arrived there absolutely stunned by the city and University of St. Gallen.
+Instantly, we spoke to a few of the one hundred student participants from universities all over the world.
+And it was time for the Leonteq challenge, one of five challenges in the Business Game St. Gallen, which was to create a Structured Financial Product.

-Getting live feedback from industry giants on our ideas after the final presentation was extremely valuable.
-We learnt quite a few lessons on the way, including tips on structuring our presentations, focusing our ideas on a few key areas and most importantly clearly defining our objective.
-A special mention would be the presentation for the Leonteq challenge: While the presentation itself went quite smoothly and impressed the judges we felt at the moment, the tension skyrocketed during the Q&A when the judges asked us to substantiate our claims and theories.
+While the presentation itself went quite smoothly the tension skyrocketed during the Q&A when the judges asked us to substantiate our claims and theories.
 And now this is one of the many places our studies played an immense role.
 While we knew in theory our predictions would hold, we had to find data and peer-reviewed studies which pointed in the same direction.
-Our team pulled together multiple studies that predicted the same movements we had in mind.
-At the moment we’d only done so to make sure we headed in the right direction.
-In the Q&A though these studies we found would cement our pitch and be the final step in what won us the first place in the Leonteq challenge.
+Little did we know, the studies we found would cement our pitch and be the final step in what would be the turning point for our results in the games.